ZachJW34/cypress-ct-audit/ANGULAR.md

 I'd recommend following End to End Testing's current pattern, which is to show an error in the Command Log, pointing to the location of the error.

 I don't think the AUT is a good place for a compilation error.
-The Command Log (ala the Reporter) should report any problems, that's the whole point of it.
-I don't like it when test codes shows up in the AUT.
-It's supposed to be the production-like, and you don't show compilation errors in a big overlay in production.
+The Command Log (aka the Reporter) should report any problems.

 ## Typing Errors

-I don't think this should show in the Command Log *or* the AUT.
-Component Testing, and Cypress in general, is *not* a staic analysis tool.
+I don't think this should show in the Command Log or the AUT.
+Component Testing, and Cypress in general, is not a static analysis tool.
 We tell you if you code does what is says it does, regarding rendering and interactions.
-We should leave typing errors to a the IDE or a separate `tsc` process.
+We should leave typing errors to a the IDE or a separate tsc process.
 Most build tools have something built in to prevent you from compiling code with typing errors.

 # Conclusion